AntonioRodriguezRuiz/HarmonyAPI/README.md

 All POJO classes inside the src.main.java.model package are generated from the Harmony database.
 These are provided from the repository and updated if the model changes.
 Use them as needed.

-# Local deployment
-If for some reason you'd rather do operations on a locally hosted version of the API, follow these steps.
-We strongly suggest the use of IntelliJ IDEA.
-It is free for us as part of the GitHub Student package.
-Use [this form](https://www.jetbrains.com/shop/eform/students).